shuyuan-liu/kicad_symbols_mcu_stc/README.md

 Chips with very low sales or no stock on LCSC have not been included as they are unlikely to be used.

+Where the same chip has more than one package with the same pinout, LQFP and SOP are included, and DFN/QFN and DIP are omitted.
+If you wish to use one of the omitted packages, simply edit the Footprint field after placing the symbol.

 ## Symbol Design

 ![KiCad symbol of STC8H4K64TL-45I-LQFP32](stc8h4k64tl-45x-lqfp32.png)